Hans Kammerlander

 Hans Kammerlander (born 6 December 1956, Sand in Taufers, South Tyrol, Italy) is an Italian mountaineer, living in Ahornach, a hamlet nearby Sand in Taufers.
 He has climbed 11 of the 14 8000m peaks.
 In 1984, together with Reinhold Messner he was the first climber to traverse two 8000 m peaks before descending to base camp.
+On January 6, 2012, he falsely announced that he was the first person on the Second Seven Summits.
+No less than three of his "second" seven summits achievements turned out to be false.